-Normally, we meet for worship at 11am on Sundays.
+We meet for worship at 11am on Sundays.
 During the summer, we meet in St Dunstan’s church building, but from late November until just before Easter, we hold our services in the village school (for reasons of warmth).
 We have been providing opportunities for worship online, but these are on hold at present while we investigate technical problems.

 Everyone is welcome, from babies to the most senior citizens, and we try to make the services accessible to all.

-At the moment, we are using the Morning Prayer service each week.
-In non-covid times, we have two services of Holy Communion each month (1st Sunday and 4th Sunday), and two “Praise” services which tend to include more singing (2nd Sunday and 3rd Sunday).
+We have two services of Holy Communion each month (1st Sunday and 4th Sunday), and two “Praise” services which tend to include more singing (2nd Sunday and 3rd Sunday).
 When there’s a 5th Sunday, we hold an additional “Praise” service.
-During the school summer holidays (late-July and August) and after Christmas, we join in worship with the other churches of the benefice, sometimes meeting in their buildings.
-We know this pattern sounds complicated – please check our calendar for clarification!
+During the school summer holidays (late-July and August), after Christmas and occasionally at other times, we join in worship with the other churches of the benefice, sometimes meeting in their buildings.
+We know this pattern sounds complicated – please check our church diary for clarification!

-Following our services (though not, sadly, at the moment because of covid), fairly-traded refreshments are served and we enjoy spending time in one another’s company, encouraging one another to grow in our faith, supporting one another in hard times and rejoicing in the good things.
+Following our services, fairly-traded refreshments are served and we enjoy spending time in one another’s company, encouraging one another to grow in our faith, supporting one another in hard times and rejoicing in the good things.

 Upcoming services are as follows:

 |Revelation 12:13-17; John 19:25-27